 - Lung cancer

-- Sudden and severe reactions, including those involving the eye, nose, throat, and lower respiratory tract
+- Sudden and severe reactions, including of the eye, nose, throat, and lower respiratory tract

 - Lung damage (poor lung function)

 Like any addiction, quitting tobacco is difficult, especially if you are doing it alone.

 - Seek support from family members, friends, and coworkers.

 - Talk to your health care provider about and .